-The new site at West Deeping which has replaced the now exhausted Manor Pit operation has reserves which will secure the site for several years and features a new TWS Wash Plant which has been supplied by the English and Welsh dealer for Terex Washing Systems (TWS), DUO (Europe) plc.
+The new site at West Deeping which has replaced the now exhausted Manor Pit operation has reserves which will secure the site for several years and features a new TWS Wash Plant which has been supplied by the English and Welsh dealer for Terex Washing Systems (TWS), Duo Group Holdings.

 West Deeping is now one of three large processing operations within the CEMEX UK Central area with the others being Rugeley and Swinderby.
 The Manor Pit operation which is approximately 4 miles away had an operating life of 20 years and the site is now currently being restored.

 Philip McComb – Quarry Manager at West Deeping, takes up the story, “The old plant at Manor Pit was very large with a computerised blending system which is totally different to the new plant that Duo have installed, so it’s a complete ‘sea change’ for our operating team.
 Although we are still in the commissioning stage, after one month we are achieving the optimum tons per day.
 Early indications suggest that the new plant will be more efficient and more reliable and it all looks good so far.”

 Apart from the fact that the Manor Pit site contained a significant amount of ironstone the deposit at West Deeping is very similar, but much cleaner with a mixed deposit in bands with clay seams in the gravel which is efficiently dealt with by the new processing plant.

 Phil continued, “We have been very lucky that we started with a blank piece of paper and benefitted from previous experience with other plants supplied from various manufacturers’, so we are very fortunate that we have a plant that has been through a design process and eliminated issues we have experienced in the past.
 Working with the CEMEX Engineering Department we arrived at what was required on-site and after various consultation and site visits Duo designed us a plant based on the TWS Fines Master FM200C which was accepted, and they were subsequently awarded the order.”